 - Have talked with their dentist and have reasonable expectations about the procedure.

-To learn more about your eligibility for a full mouth rehabilitation, we welcome you to contact State Street Dental in Redlands, CA.
+To learn more about your eligibility for a full mouth rehabilitation, we welcome you to contact State Street Dental.

 What Does Full Mouth Rehabilitation Involve?